ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 {: #vmware-as-a-service-vdc-tfvars}
 {: step}

-This example infrastructure Terraform template is located in folder [`vcd-demo-infra`](https://github.com/IBM/vmwaas-terraform-examples/tree/main/vcd-demo-infra/).
+This example infrastructure Terraform template is located in folder [`vcd-demo-infra`](https://github.com/IBM/vmwaas-terraform-examples/tree/main/vcd-demo-infra/){: external}.

 This demo Terraform template deploys the following example infrastructure, which consists of two routed and one isolated virtual data center networks, three virtual machines as well as example SNAT, DNAT and firewall rules.